 Dr Or Brook

-I act as the director of the UK’s branch of the International Academic Society for Competition Law (ASCOLA).
+I act as the director of the UK’s branch of the International Academic Society for Competition Law (ASCOLA UK).
 I am a fellow in the Amsterdam Center for Law and Economics (ACLE), as well as in Amsterdam Centre for European Law and Governance (ACELG).
 In addition, I was a visiting researcher at the Centre for Law, Economics and Society at University College London (UCL), the Centre for Competition Policy (CCP) at the University of East Anglia, and the Tilburg Law and Economics Centre (TILEC) at Tilburg University.

-I am an associated fellow in the Michael Beverley Innovation Fellowship, aiming to build the innovation culture and develop the next generation of academic entrepreneurs at the University of Leeds.
+In the University of Leeds, I am an associated fellow in the Michael Beverley Innovation Fellowship, aiming to build the innovation culture and develop the next generation of academic entrepreneurs at the University of Leeds.
 As part of this programme, I received funding to develop my Priority Setting Project.

 - Faculty of Social Sciences Research & Innovation Committee, member